SherryLabs/sherry-mini-app-examples/claim-poap/README.md

-# POAP Claim - Mini App
+# POAP Claim - Trigger

 This is an example of how to build a mini-app that allows users to claim POAP (Proof of Attendance Protocol) badges through the Sherry Links SDK.